MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Surface.md

 copy-page
 ---------

 Emits the current page for backends that support multiple pages, but doesn't clear it, so that the contents of the current page will be retained for the next page.
-Use `cairo_surface_show_page()` if you want to get an empty page after the emission.
-There is a convenience function for this that takes a **cairo_t**, namely `cairo_copy_page()`.
+Use `show-page()` if you want to get an empty page after the emission.
+There is a convenience function for this that takes a **cairo_t**, namely `copy-page()`.

     method copy-page ( )

 finish
 ------

 This function finishes the surface and drops all references to external resources.
 For example, for the Xlib backend it means that cairo will no longer access the drawable, which can be freed.
-After calling `cairo_surface_finish()` the only valid operations on a surface are getting and setting user, referencing and destroying, and flushing and finishing it.
+After calling `finish()` the only valid operations on a surface are getting and setting user, referencing and destroying, and flushing and finishing it.
 Further drawing to the surface will not affect the surface but will instead trigger a `CAIRO_STATUS_SURFACE_FINISHED` error.
-When the last call to `cairo_surface_destroy()` decreases the reference count to zero, cairo will call `cairo_surface_finish()` if it hasn't been called already, before freeing the resources associated with the surface.
+When the last call to `clear-object()` decreases the reference count to zero, cairo will call `finish()` if it hasn't been called already, before freeing the resources associated with the surface.

     method finish ( )